s950449/Computer_Network2020Fall/hw3/hw3.md

 * b.
 HTTP uses “Content-Length header field” to indicate the length of a message body.
 * c.
 No, since SMTP only accept message in 7bits ASCII format,but HTTP message could be binary.
 ## Problem 3
+We need (RTT1+RTT2+RTT3+ ...+RTTn) time to know the ip address of the server containing the object.
+And we need RTT0 time to set up TCP connection between local client and server.
+And also it may need RTT0 time to transfer the object from server to local.
+So the total time elpases:\
+(2*RTT0+RTT1+RTT2+....RTTn)